The 12 Basic Truths of Video Editing [u]

 - Keyboard shortcuts will not make you a better editor; but they will make you a faster editor.

-- Using proxies in the edit does not make you less “manly;” it DOES make you faster.
-Proxies make multicam and 4K editing much easier.
+- Using proxies during your edit does not make you less of an editor; they DO make you faster and decreases the load on your storage.
+Proxies make multicam, 4K and HDR editing easier.

 - Always export a master file, then compress later.
 This gives you a high quality file for backup, archiving and compression.

-- No film project is ever perfect.
+- No video project is ever perfect.
 Don’t strive for perfection, strive to get it done.

 - Here’s a link to other useful Creative Truths for Editing.